choxi/choxi.github.com/_posts/2012-1-16-the-anonymous-user-pattern.md

-This looks reasonably innocuous, but if you multiply it by 20 for all the features that have to branch based on the user's login status it changes from the easy solution to the solution that's slowing down development because of all the two scenarios you have to consider for each new feature.
+This looks reasonably innocuous, but if you multiply it by 20 for all the features that have to branch based on the user's login status it changes from the easy solution to the solution that's slowing down development because of the two scenarios you have to consider for each new feature.

 ## New Solution: Delegating to a Shared Record